mlusas/laravel-loom-updates/README.md

 ### Listing Loom URLs

-To list all stored Loom URLs, use:
+To list all Loom URLs found in your codebase, use:

 ```bash
 php artisan loom:list